 Do you know which tasks need doing and what skills are missing from your team?

-This is a helpful process to target asks to the right people and be able to present a simple ways for people to get involved that are not necessarily time consuming.
-For harder to recruit for roles, you may wish to run a Name Generation Evening.
+This is a helpful process to target tasks to the right people and be able to present a simple ways for people to get involved that are not necessarily time consuming.

 Is the Group open and inviting for volunteers?

 If a section and its leaders are welcoming, friendly and regularly involve parents then it is likely word will spread and people will feel comfortable helping out or even offering their time regularly.

 What happens in your group when someone volunteers?

 Who receives and deals with the request, what are the next steps and how are they inducted and welcomed to the Group?
 Who mentors them?
 Keen volunteers may not stay if they feel unsupported or underutilised and out of their depth so it is a good idea to get these processes in place before starting recruitment.
 Looking at the volunteer journey is helpful in understanding the steps:

 Social media is an excellent tool to promote awareness and keep connected but there can sometimes be confusion regarding what can and can’t be posted.
 The Scout Association has provided clear guidance and advice on how you can use Social Media sites to your advantage.

 See also the Berkshire Scouts webpage on social media.